Photonsters/anycubic-photon-docs/FAQ.md

 Frequently asked questions regarding the Anycubic Photon LCD Printer and SLA-LCD resin printing in general.

 ## In September 2019, Anycubic started shipping a look-alike of the original Photon (Classic).
-Although no official announcements were been made then, **these Photons now being sold look like the original Photons (with steel bodies and yellow windows) but are in fact Photon-S variants.**
+Although no official announcements were been made then, **these machines now being sold look exactly like the original Photons (with steel bodies and yellow windows) but are in fact Photon-S variants.**

-These look-alike Photons (commonly called Faux Photons / Fauxtons) share the same mainboards with the Photon-S and could only then print new *.pws files as they had Photon-S mainboards which made them incompatible with the original Photons.
+These look-alike Photons (commonly called Faux Photons / Fauxtons) share the same mainboards with the Photon-S and could then only print new *.pws files as they had Photon-S mainboards,  making them incompatible with the original Photons.

-Due to community outcry, in early November 2019 Anycubic finally admitted that they were indeed shipping these new Photons.
-In an official announcement on their Facebook page, they apologised for their ambiguity and clarified that they are still selling the original Photons together with the new ones.
-Since then, the new look-alike Photons received a firmware update allowing them to print old original Photon files.
+Due to community outcry, in early November 2019 Anycubic finally admitted that they were indeed shipping these Fauxtons.
+In an official announcement on their Facebook page, they apologised for the confusion their ambiguity caused and clarified that they are still selling the original Photons together with the new Fauxtons.
+Since then, the new Fauxtons (together with the a Photon-S received a firmware update allowing them to print old original Photon files.

-### How can I tell if my original Photon (Classic) is a true original or the new look-alike?
+### How can I tell if my original Photon (Classic) is a true original or the new Fauxton?
 Unfortunately, since the Fauxton look physically the same as the original Photon, the only way to tell is to check the firmware version or check the motherboard inside.
-Look-alike Photons (Fauxtons) ship with firmware version v3.x.x or v5.x.x).
+Look-alike Fauxtons ship with firmware version v3.x.x or v5.x.x).

 ### I'm considering buying an original Photon, I see there are Blue, Yellow, Orange and Red windows versions, what's the difference?